 The College of Engineering sponsors Design Day on which student teams demonstrate their projects to the public.
-We will be participating in Design Day, which will be held on Friday, April 30.
-You will be involved on Thursday, April 29 doing setup and on Friday, April 30 doing the exposition, a presentation to the judges, and tear-down.
+We will be participating in Design Day, which will be held on Friday, December 10.
+You will be involved on Thursday, December 9 doing the setup and on Friday,

+December 10 doing the exposition, a presentation to the judges, and the tear-down.

-Everyone is required to attend and participate in Design Day on both Thursday, April 29 and Friday, April 30.
+Everyone is required to attend and participate in Design Day on both Thursday, December 9 and Friday, December 10.
 Do not schedule any trips during these times.
 Interviews will not be accepted as an excuse for missing any of the Design Day activities.